sfryzlewicz/Simple-MIPS-Calculator/README.md

     they would like another equation to be solved.
 Inputting the number 1 will prompt the computer to go back to point a, inputting 0 (or any other number for exception handling) will terminate the program

+Errors and Exceptions:
+1. Due to exception handeling, the powers problem function and the modulo problem function will ask the user to input new, non-negative values instead of calculating them